web-design-and-development-at-tstc/wdd-virtualbox/imed2349/install_mysql.md

 ## Secure MySQL Server

-Once MySQL Server is installed, lets secure it.
+Once MySQL Server is installed, let's secure it.
 Type the command `sudo mysql_secure_installation` and hit Enter.

 It will ask if you want to use the VALIDATE PASSWORD COMPONENT.
 Type 'Y' and hit enter.